 Recognizing the broad potential of mRNA science, Moderna set out to create an mRNA technology platform that functions very much like an operating system on a computer.
 It is designed so that it can plug and play interchangeably with different programs.
 Generally, the only thing that changes from one potential mRNA medicine to another is the coding region – the actual genetic code that instructs ribosomes to make protein.
 Utilizing these instruction sets gives the investigational mRNA medicines a software-like quality.
 Moderna also can combine different mRNA sequences encoding for various proteins in a single mRNA investigational medicine.

-mRNA-1893 is indicated for avoiding transmission of the Zika disease from a mother to an unborn child
+mRNA-1893 is indicated for avoiding transmission of the Zika disease from a mother to an unborn child.

-- Programs with Fast Track designation may benefit from early and frequent communication with the FDA, in addition to a rolling submission of the marketing application.
+August 19, 2019 - Moderna Inc. announced that the Food and Drug Administration had approved its potential vaccine for the Zika virus for a fast track to approval.
+Fast Track is designed to facilitate the development and expedite the review of therapies and vaccines for serious conditions and fill an unmet medical need.
+Programs with Fast Track designation may benefit from early and frequent communication with the FDA, in addition to a rolling submission of the marketing application.

 mRNA-1893 Clinical Trials